Genomic coordinates¶

 linearizeGenomicCoordinate

-transform into the data flow.
-The transform introduces a new field that
+transformation into the data flow.
+The transformation introduces a new

-In some cases you may want to insert an explicit transform to the data flow to have better control on its behavior.
+In some cases you may want to insert an explicit transformation to the data flow to have better control on its behavior.

 Coordinate counting¶